edesz/predict-loan-defaults/README.md

 Data on approved loans were available from the [Statistics section](https://www.lendingclub.com/info/statistics.action) of the Lending Club platform webpage.
 This also included data for loans that were not paid back on time, resulting in a [default](https://en.wikipedia.org/wiki/Default_(finance)).

 The goal of this project is to use historical Lending Club data to predict whether a new loan would be paid back in full on time or result in a default.
-The end user for this project is a conservative investor who was looking to determine whether to fund new loan applications on the platform (while it was still active).
+The end user for this project is a cautious (risk-averse) investor who was looking to determine whether to fund new loan applications on the platform (while it was still active).

 ## [Data acquisition](#data-acquisition)
 ### [Primary data source](#primary-data-source)